turingschool/backend-curriculum-site/module2/projects/blogger.md

 From the command line, switch to the folder that will store your projects.
 For instance, I use `/Users/jcasimir/projects/`.
 Within that folder, run the following command:

+_Note_: You may have to install this specific version of rails by running `gem install rails -v 4.0.0` before generating your new rails project.

 ```
 $ rails _4.0.0_ new blogger
 ```

 Use `cd blogger` to change into the directory, then open it in your text editor.
-If you're using Sublime Text you can do that with `subl .`.
+If you're using Sublime Text you can do that with `atom .`.

-_Note_: You may have to install this specific version of rails by running `gem install rails -v 4.0.0` before generating your new rails project.

 ### Project Tour